GoogleCloudPlatform/datashare-toolkit/client/README.md

 ### Service Account

-BQDS Injestion Multicast Client service is a trusted application that makes authorized API calls to your GCP project service(s).
+The BMC service is a trusted application that makes authorized API calls to your GCP project service(s).
 The application requires a [GCP service account](https://cloud.google.com/iam/docs/service-accounts) with the appropriate permissions enabled.
 These permissions have been aggregated into a custom role that is associated to a service account.

 #### Setup Service Account